 - a.
-Upon Board approval of a CPG, CAG Clinical Affairs will select one to two individuals to serve as Chair/Co-chairs of the CPG steering committee.
-The Chair/Co-chairs ideally will not be involved in the original submission of the CPG application to the CAG.
-CAG Clinical Affairs may also make recommendations for membership of the steering committee. - b.
-The CPG Steering Committee Chair/Co-chairs will be responsible for the selection of members who have both/either clinical interests and content expertise in the topic at hand. - c.
-CPG Panel Membership: If the CPG is deemed to require the meeting of a CPG Panel, membership of the panel will include CAG members but may also require representation from other fields (e.g. surgery, family practice, international experts).
+Upon Board approval of a CPG, CAG Clinical Affairs will approve two individuals to serve as Co-chairs of the CPG steering committee.
+These Co-chairs may or may not be involved in the original submission of the CPG application to the CAG.
+It is critical that the Co-chairs have experience, and are familiar with CAG's guideline development process and with PICO question format, as their role is to drive the project forward and need the tools to do so. - b.
+CAG Clinical Affairs may also make recommendations for membership of the steering committee, though will also consider/approve suggestions made by the co-chairs. - c.
+The CPG Steering Committee Co-chairs will be responsible for the selection of members who have both/either clinical interests and content expertise in the topic at hand. - d.
+CPG Panel Membership: Membership of the panel will include CAG members but may also require representation from other fields (e.g. surgery, family practice, international experts).
 Representation from other medical disciplines, nursing and patient advocates should be considered.
 Where patient advocates are included, the committee will need to determine how their involvement will take place.
 Selection of the Canadian members on the CPG Panel should also consider variables such as regional distribution, gender, pediatric, ethical expertise, academic versus community-based practice.
-Although inclusion of at least one CPG methodology expert is recommended, it is also essential all CPG Panel members become familiar with the current methodology and grading system (GRADE; see below) used by the CAG, prior to the start of the CPG Panel deliberations. - d.
-Prior to finalization of panel membership, each individual must complete a Conflict of Interest declaration statement.
-These statements will be reviewed by the Ethics Chair/Advisory Sub-committee (see section 9; Framework for the management of conflict of interest). - e.
+Although inclusion of at least one CPG methodology expert is required it is also essential all CPG Panel members become familiar with the current methodology and grading system (GRADE; see below) used by the CAG, prior to the start of the CPG Panel deliberations.

+- e.
+It is highly recommended to keep the overall committee size from becoming too large as it can be counterproductive if too large.
+Methodologically, the ideal committee size is approximately 8-10, dependent upon CPG topic and scope. - f.
+Prior to finalization of panel membership, each individual must complete a Conflict of Interest declaration statement, which includes non-financial aspects.
+These statements will be reviewed by the Ethics Committee (see section 9; Framework for the management of conflict of interest). - g.
+All committee members will also be sent a CAG Memorandum of Understanding (MOU) to acknowledge with their signature.
+This will outline the roles, expectations, and policy/process information for all involved in the CPG, as well as the commitment to maintaining their CAG membership (if applicable) all the way through the process until publication. - h.
 In certain situations, joint CPGs with other specialty societies may be advantageous, both nationally and internationally.
 The CAG would work in partnership with other organizations to appoint members to a CPG development panel when collaboration with these organizations to develop joint recommendations is deemed beneficial.
-For each collaborative guideline panel, the CAG will develop an a priori agreement with partner organizations on how key guideline elements (such as conflict of interest and disagreement on final recommendations) will be handled in the event of disagreement between the organizations.

-f.
-In certain situations, key foundations/stakeholders may be invited to observe the consensus conference, as deemed relevant by the steering committee.
+For each collaborative guideline panel, the CAG will develop an a priori agreement with partner organizations on how key guideline elements (such as conflict of interest and disagreement on final recommendations) will be handled in the event of disagreement between the organizations. - In certain situations, key foundations/stakeholders will be welcomed to observe the consensus conference, as deemed relevant by the steering committee, and in accordance with the observers policy.